LofftApp/lofft-web-api/README.md

 # README

 Please follow this readme to see how to get the project set up on your computer.
-For a full guide regarding contribution, PR creation and design practices please refer to [To add]().
+For a full guide regarding contribution, PR creation and design practices please refer to [Working Styles and Practices](https://github.com/MyWg/mywg-web-api/wiki/MyWG-Working-styles).

 ## Ruby version